A 501(c)(3) nonprofit

 A working ranch.

-Skyland Ranch has been a quiet, honest home for men in recovery since 1986 — shaped by the land, by horses, and by the men who chose to begin again here.
+Skyland Ranch has been a quiet, honest home for men building sobriety since 1986 — shaped by the land, by horses, and by the men who chose to begin again here.

 The river valley below the ranch at golden hour